 – Thermal gloves

-– Survival bag – not a survival blanket.
-Technical specifications to be advised
+– Survival bag – not a survival blanket*

 – Mobile Phone – charged in a waterproof container

-- Pacer numbers will be white.
+- Pacer numbers will be orange.
 This is so we know you are part of the event.

-- You cannot meet your runner before or after the designated pacer pick up locations or at intermediate points.
+- Pacers cannot meet their runner before or after the designated start locations or at intermediate points.
 Doing so results in disqualification.

-- Competitors, you can use two pacers – but only one at a time.
-They must change over at a pacer pick up location.
+- Competitors, you can use two Pacers – but only one at a time (they must change over at an Aid Station).

-- If you plan to make an exchange of pacers, the pacer number must be handed over from the previous pacer to the next pacer.
+- If you plan to make an exchange, you must hand over your pacer number to the next pacer.

-- Pacers are responsible for their own transport to the pick up locations.
+- Pacers are responsible for their own transport.

 - Pacers may not carry extra water, food or equipment for runners.

-- With the exception of an emergency or medical situation, pacers cannot provide any material assistance to their runners.
+- With the exception of an emergency or medical situation, Pacers cannot provide any material or physical assistance to their runners.

-- In addition to formal pacers, 100 mile runners may be accompanied by friends and family from the Redwoods to the finish.
+- In addition to formal Pacers, runners may be accompanied by friends and family (there is no limit on numbers) from the Redwoods to the finish.
 These people are not an official part of the race, but can provide moral support to their runner.